Garthi/RolePlay-Skills/README.md

-# RolePlay-Skills
+# Society
 Minecraft skills for Roleplay

 # About
-Currently is this project in a draft phase, the current draft can you find in the [wiki](https://github.com/Garthi/RolePlay-Skills/wiki)
+Currently is this project in a draft phase, the current draft can you find in the [wiki](https://github.com/Garthi/Society/wiki)